PyPy v7.3.1: release of 2.7 and 3.6¶

-The PyPy team is proud to release the version 7.3.1 of PyPy, which includes three different interpreters:
+The PyPy team is proud to release the version 7.3.1 of PyPy, which includes two different interpreters:

 - PyPy2.7, which is an interpreter supporting the syntax and the features of Python 2.7 including the stdlib for CPython 2.7.13